Hoplake/yander/README.md

 # YAnder

-Discovery and reminder app for Yle Areena
+Discovery and reminder app for Yle Areena.